repalash/threepipe/website/guide/getting-started.md

 ## Quickstart

 ### Codepen
 You can quickly prototype in JavaScript on Codepen.
-Here is a starter pen with the basic setup: [Threepipe Starter Codepen](https://codepen.io/repalash/pen/GRbEONZ?editors=0010)
+Here is a starter pen with the basic setup: [Threepipe Starter Codepen](https://codepen.io/repalash/pen/GRbEONZ?editors=0010) (with JS scripts), or [with import maps](https://codepen.io/repalash/pen/poXpKEQ?editors=0010)

 Simply fork the pen and start coding.